Why You Need a Real Estate Corporation

 Let’s say you provide home appliance repair services and somebody sues you for a failed repair.
 If your general liability doesn’t cover those repairs, you’re umbrella policy is about as useful as that appliance you failed to repair.
 So, in short, don’t get an umbrella unless you’ve already got your rubber boots: You’re umbrella won’t keep your feet dry when the flood of litigation comes.

-LLC’s are one hundred percent necessary if you want to keep your feet dry.
+LLCs are 100% necessary if you want to keep your feet dry.
 Your business assets are at risk in a lawsuit, but if you don’t have an LLC, you could lose your home.
 Don’t get caught barefoot in a flood.
 Make sure you have your coverage.

 Now for the million dollar question: